nivedlade590/scraping_project/README.md

 # scraping_project

-this folder contains
+this folder contains--
---index.html
+index.html
---app.py
+app.py
---msedgedriver.exe
+msedgedriver.exe
---README
+README

 Open in edge browser
 on one tab log into your twitter account